ionelmc/python-redis-lock/README.rst

         print("Got the lock.")
     else:
         if lock.get_owner_id() == host_id:
-            print("I already acquired this lock.")
+            print("I already acquired this in another process.")
         else:
-            print("Someone else has the lock.")
+            print("The lock is held on another machine.")

 Avoid dogpile effect in django